yeasy/learning_pickleball/17_double_strategy_en.md

 ## Key Points

 In double games, the cooperation of the players is often more important than the individual ability.
+The two players should play as a whole, rather than simply each player responsible for half of the court.

+Typically, one of the two players should be the dominant attacker (usually the more capable player, such as a male player in mixed doubles) who will do most of the attacking, and the other should be the controller who will help defend and create offensive opportunities.
+The dominant player should take the initiative to deal with most of the shots, and the game controller should reset the opponent's offensive attempts and resolutely deny the opponent a good offensive opportunity.

-Therefore, always communicate tactics with your partner.
-At the same time, if there is no good opportunity, the defense should be the first to avoid creating good attack opportunities for the opponent.
+In addition, both sides should try to let the controller return the ball.
+If there is no good offensive opportunity, pay attention to the shot quality to avoid creating a good offensive opportunity for the opponent.

-* Positioning: try to stay near the net to hit the ball, and try to keep the opponents in the back court;
+* Positioning: try to stay near the net to hit the ball, and try to keep the opponents in the back court.
+The dominant attacker should cover at least 2/3 of the court, while the controller should pay attention to protect the sideline on his/her side;
 * Protection of the middle ball: The middle position protection between the two players should be negotiated in time.
-When both of them can return the ball well, the forehand player or the higher skill level player should have the priority to return.
+When both can return the ball well, the forehand player or the higher skill level player should have the priority to return.
 * Protection of the backcourt ball: The backcourt ball should be handled by the one close to the backcourt or the one with faster footwork to catch the ball.